javascript-tutorial/en.javascript.info/9-regular-expressions/17-regexp-methods/article.md

 alert('12, 34, 56'.split(/,\s*/)) // array of ['12', '34', '56']
 ```

-Also we can use `limit` for limit output, like this:
+Also we can use `limit` to limit output, like this:

 ```js run
 alert('12-34-56'.split('-', 2)) // array of ['12', '34']